JerseyK/Final-Project_Sunset/README.md

 # The Impact of COVID-19 on Supply Chain from a Financial Perspective
-Team Sunset - Jersey Krupp, Qiyu Yang, Kyra Grodman
+🌅Team Sunset - Jersey Krupp, Qiyu Yang, Kyra Grodman🌅

 ## Table of Contents
 1. [Introduction](#introduction)